axoflow/axosyslog-core-docs/content/filterx/filterx-comparing/_index.md

 - The results of filter functions are boolean values, so they cannot be compared to other values.
 - You can use boolean operators to combine comparison expressions.

-## Compare the type
+## Compare the type (strict equality) {#strict-equality}

-To compare the values of operands and verify that they have the same type, use the `===` operator.
+To compare the values of operands and verify that they have the same type, use the `===` (strict equality) operator.
 The following example defines a string variable with the value "5" as string and uses it in different comparisons:

 ```shell
 mystring = "5"; # Type is string